 How to Participate:

-Participation in this program requires IEEE SA Advanced Corporate Membership.
+Participation in this program requires IEEE SA Corporate Membership.
 The following link provides details about the IEEE SA membership program, and information on how to register for corporate membership.
-All interested participants must complete the membership process by December 31, 2018 to maintain participation rights for this program.
-Register here for IEEE SA Advanced Corporate Membership.
+All interested participants must complete the membership process by March 31, 2019 to maintain participation rights for this program.
+Register here for IEEE SA Corporate Membership.